 If you’re living with an eating disorder, the recent outbreak of novel coronavirus (COVID-19) has likely added to your stress levels.
 In addition to the anxiety and fear surrounding the outbreak, there are unique ways it may trigger eating disorder thoughts and behaviors.
-Here are some triggers to be aware of, and how to continue working towards recovery.

 Many people have expressed fears over lack of food during the coronavirus outbreak.
 People have been buying more at the grocery store and “stockpiling” food as a precautionary measure.
 This can trigger eating disorder thoughts in many ways.

 For those who struggle with binge eating disorder, having access to a lot of extra food can be difficult.
 While the stockpiling behavior we’ve seen as a response to the outbreak may seem outlandish, the Centers for Disease Control and Prevention (CDC) recommends having an emergency two-week supply of food and other essentials in the event that you would need to quarantine due to exposure or become ill and need to recover.

 If you struggle with binge eating, talk to your mental health provider about managing triggers while staying prepared according to CDC recommendations.

 As more people are buying groceries during the outbreak, certain foods may be out of stock temporarily.
 For those following a specific meal plan in recovery, these shortages could disrupt that plan.